International Council of Unitarians and Universalists

 The International Council of Unitarians and Universalists (ICUU) was an umbrella organization founded in 1995 comprising many Unitarian, Universalist, and Unitarian Universalist organizations.
-It was dissolved in 2021 along with the Unitarian Universalist Partner Church Council to make way for a new merged entity.
+It was dissolved in 2021 along with the Unitarian Universalist Partner Church Council to make way for a new merged entity, the U/U Global Network, founded in 2024.
 Some groups represented only a few hundred people; while the largest, the Unitarian Universalist Association, had more than 160,000 members as of May 2011—including over 150,000 in the United States.

 History

 The original initiative for its establishment was contained in a resolution of the General Assembly of Unitarian and Free Christian Churches (British Unitarians) in 1987.
 This led to the establishment of the Advocates for the Establishment of an International Organization of Unitarians (AEIOU), which worked towards creating the council.
 However, the General Assembly resolution provided no funding.

 The Unitarian Universalist Association (UUA) became particularly interested in the establishment of a council when it had to deal with an increasing number of applications for membership from congregations outside North America.
 It had already granted membership to congregations in Adelaide, Auckland, the Philippines and Pakistan, and congregations in Sydney, Russia and Spain had applied for membership.
 Rather than admit congregations from all over the world, the UUA hoped that they would join a world council instead.
 The UUA thus became willing to provide funding for the council's establishment.

 As a result, the council was finally established at a meeting in Essex, Massachusetts, United States on 23–26 March 1995.